ChunguscoinCrypto/Chunguscoin/README.md

 # Features
 Chunguscoin is built on Komodo, which is capable of doing all DeFi things using CryptoConditions.
-- Tokens, can be used to create and trade tokens/NFTs.
+- [**Tokens**](https://developers.komodoplatform.com/basic-docs/antara/antara-api/assets.html), can be used to create and trade tokens/NFTs.
-- Decentralized faucets
-- Heir, can help manage funds in a way that it can be passed on to heir for inheridence.
+- [**Heir**](https://developers.komodoplatform.com/basic-docs/antara/antara-api/heir.html), can help manage funds in a way that it can be passed on to heir for inheridence.
-- Oracles, to link real world data to blockchain based decentralized applications.
+- [**Oracles**](https://developers.komodoplatform.com/basic-docs/antara/antara-api/oracles.html), to link real world data to blockchain based decentralized applications.
 Oracles are what powers DeFi.
 It is powerful technology and it works with Chunguscoin!
-- Pegs, to make decentralized stablecoins or making pegged cryptocurrencies to other kind of assets.
+- [**Pegs**](https://developers.komodoplatform.com/basic-docs/antara/antara-api/pegs.html), to make decentralized stablecoins or making pegged cryptocurrencies to other kind of assets.
+- [**Decentralized faucets**](https://developers.komodoplatform.com/basic-docs/antara/antara-api/faucet.html), to give away free CHUNG to people.

 # How to build?